Wednesday Sep 29th, 21, 0605-1940

 Someday I’m sure I’ll come back to visit, spending more time exploring the side trails and such.
 For now, my goal was to thru-hike in an efficient manner.
 As such, I also wanted to do a quick in & out to town.
 The forecast was for more brilliant weather, so no sense wasting it hanging out inside.
 Stellar and I arrived at the highway together, sticking out our thumbs for only an instant when a truck honked at us, beckoning us to get in.
 The driver, Mr. DuBose of the ‘yellow truck’ was a shuttle driver and had just dropped off another hiker.
 Perfect timing!
 The notes said that rides to this town were easy but this was beyond expectations.

 Our driver was a very funny and sweet guy.
 He wouldn’t take any money for the ride.
 Instead, we helped him drop some cardboard off at the recycling center.
 I requested a ride back to trail later and he didn’t charge me for the return ride either.
 He delivered us to a breakfast dinner so we could first fill our bellies.
-That is always priority #1.
+That’s always priority #1.
 I had an ice cream cone after this, followed by more snacks that I found in the hiker box at the hostel.
 I bought a shower there for $5, enjoying the best time getting cleaned up on the cheap.
 The YMCA also offered free showers to hikers but this was just easier.
-Hostels always have all the amenities…toiletries, free food, space to organizer stuff, etc. Something as simple as being able to acquire just one ziplock bag goes a long way in helping a hiker.
+Hostels always have all the amenities…toiletries, free food, space to organize stuff, etc. Something as simple as being able to acquire just one ziplock bag goes a long way in helping a hiker.

 I probably overstayed my welcome at the hostel.
-I washed the clothes I was wearing as I took a shower, then hung them to dry.
+I hand-washed the clothes I was wearing as I took a shower, then hung them to dry.
 I marched around wearing a towel as a skirt for several hours while I worked on my phone and organized my resupply.
 Most of what I needed came from the hiker box.
 The rest required a quick visit to the Dollar General.
 Hours later than what I’d hoped for, I left the hostel.
 I stopped at a pizza place, Benny Stivale’s, for a to-go snack.
 I ordered one $6 slice and was amazed to see that it was nearly the size of my pack!
 They make only 26″ pizzas, so a slice is about the same size as one small pizza.
-While not as extraordinary as the pizza I had in NY, it was a hiker’s dream for bang for buck.
+While not as extraordinary as the pizza I had in NY/NJ, it was a hiker’s dream for bang for buck.
 I later talked to SOBOs that had eaten 2 slices.
 I could barely finish one.

 Back on trail shortly before 5 pm, I decided to still make some miles.
 I passed by the first shelter 5 miles in, even though that’s where all my newly made SOBO friends were hanging.
 Altogether there were 7 or 8.
 There appeared to be plenty of tent sites left plus ample room in the shelter, I just wasn’t into another night with so many people.
 I needed rest, peace, and solitude to recharge my introvert batteries.
 I walked for another 3.5 miles into the darkness before settling down at a tentsite.
 Everyone had avoided the site due to reported bear activity.
 For me, this was an advantage, ensuring a quiet night.